opf/openproject/doc/subversion_and_git_integration.md

 We provide an example apache configuration.
 Some details are explained inline as comments.

     # Load OpenProject per module used to authenticate requests against the user database.
-    # Be sure that the OpenProjectAuthentication.pm script in located in your perl path.
+    # Be sure that the OpenProjectAuthentication.pm script is located in your perl path.
     PerlSwitches -I/srv/www/perl-lib -T
     PerlLoadModule Apache::OpenProjectAuthentication